Do uniform tangential interfacial stresses affect adhesion?: The effect of tangential stress fluctuations

 where $L\approx2a$ is the lateral size of the contact area.
 Therefore the amplitude $\tau_{1}$ of the fluctuating stress needed to fully cancel the effect of adhesion, i.e. to make $\Delta\Gamma=\Delta\gamma$ is

 Assuming $k=10$, and as in Ref. \cite{Vorvolakos2003}, $G=1.6\mathrm{MPa}$, $L=0.24\mathrm{mm}$, $\Delta\gamma=42\mathrm{mJ/m}^{2}$ we get $\tau _{1}\approx375\mathrm{kPa}$.
 Using the data from Ref. \cite{Chateauminois2008} , i.e. $G=0.5\mathrm{MPa}$, $L=4\mathrm{mm}$, and $\Delta\gamma =42\mathrm{mJ/m}^{2}$ we get $\tau_{1}\approx51\mathrm{kPa}$.
 Therefore, the intensity of shear stress fluctuations needed to completely mask adhesion is as large as the average stress $\tau_{0}$ at the interface.
-Such large fluctuation may occur in the contact area of soft-solids through the generation of Schallamach \cite{Schallamach1963} waves at the one-set of stick-slip.
+Such large fluctuation may occur in the contact area of soft-solids at the one-set of stick-slip.
 Should these stress-fluctuation really be observed under stick-slip conditions, they would provide an additional important step toward the complete understanding of the physics governing the reduction of the size of the contact area in sliding contacts.
+This emphasizes the need for further experimental investigations in which fluctuations, as well as contact area and frictional force, are captured to shed light on the complex interplay between adhesion and tangential interfacial stresses.